lambdamusic/portfolio-site/blog-src/2011-02-24-survey-of-pythonic-tools-for-rdf-and-linked-data-programming.md

   - "semanticweb"
 ---

+The [Resource Description Framework](http://en.wikipedia.org/wiki/Resource_Description_Framework) (RDF) is a data model and language which is quickly gaining momentum in the open-data and data-integration worlds.
 In this post I'm reporting on a recent survey I made in the context of a [Linked Data](http://en.wikipedia.org/wiki/Linked_Data) project I'm working on, [SAILS](http://sailsproject.cerch.kcl.ac.uk/).
-The [Resource Description Framework](http://en.wikipedia.org/wiki/Resource_Description_Framework) (RDF) is a data model and language which is quickly gaining momentum in the open-data and data-integration worlds.
-In SAILS we're developing a prototype for rdf-data manipulation and querying, but since the final application (of which the rdf-components is part of) will be written in Python and Django, in what follows I tried to gather information about all the existing libraries and frameworks for doing rdf-programming using python.
+In SAILS we're developing a prototype for RDF-data manipulation and querying, but since the final application will be written in Python and Django, in what follows I tried to gather information about all the existing libraries and frameworks for doing RDF-programming using python.

 ## 1\.
 Python libraries for working with Rdf